 Choose tap water over bottled – it takes about 1.5 gallons of water to manufacture a single plastic bottle (how crazy is that?) and plastic bottles are always made from new plastic material.

 Get a reusable container, fill it with your own beverage or water from a fountain and reduce the need for more packaging-intensive, single serving sizes.
 Recycled plastic bottles aren’t refilled with water.
-All plastic water, juice and soda bottles are made from virgin plastic for sanitary reasons.
+Most plastic water, juice and soda bottles are made from virgin plastic for various reasons.

 Carry a set of reusable tableware with you if you eat takeout a lot.
 All those plastic spoons, forks, sporks and knives take water to make.
 Make it your thing and bring your own nice set with you, or consider using chopsticks.